SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 SMU Performance Insights

-- The Mustangs average 77.2 points per game (161st in college basketball) while allowing 64.0 per contest (74th in college basketball).
-They have a +66 scoring differential overall and outscore opponents by 13.2 points per game.
+- The Mustangs' +66 scoring differential (outscoring opponents by 13.2 points per game) is a result of putting up 77.2 points per game (160th in college basketball) while allowing 64 per outing (74th in college basketball).

-- SMU grabs 38.2 rebounds per game (61st in college basketball) while conceding 32.4 per outing to its opponents.
-It outrebounds opponents by 5.8 boards per game.
+- SMU wins the rebound battle by an average of 5.8 boards.
+It pulls down 38.2 rebounds per game (60th in college basketball) compared to its opponents' 32.4.

-- The Mustangs rank 221st in college basketball with 92.3 points scored per 100 possessions, and 31st in college basketball defensively with 76.5 points conceded per 100 possessions.
+- SMU makes 7 three-pointers per game (210th in college basketball), 1.4 more than its opponents.
+It shoots 31.3% from beyond the arc (223rd in college basketball), and its opponents are shooting 27.5%.

-- SMU has committed 4.2 fewer turnovers per game than its opponents, averaging 10.4 (95th in college basketball action) while forcing 14.6 (79th in college basketball).
+- SMU has committed 4.2 fewer turnovers than its opponents, averaging 10.4 (95th in college basketball) while forcing 14.6 (77th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.